sysr-q/flask-themes2/README.md

 Flask-Themes2 is a fork of Spirits, which is in turn a fork of Flask-Themes.

-- [Flask-Themes2](https://github.com/plausibility/flask-themes2) maintained by Christopher "plausibility" Carter
+- [Flask-Themes2](https://github.com/sysr-q/flask-themes2) maintained by Chris Carter
 - [Spirits](https://github.com/drewlustro/spirits) maintained by Drew Lustro
 - [Flask-Themes](https://bitbucket.org/leafstorm/flask-themes) by Matthew "LeafStorm" Frazier
+- Many more contributors to this fork and all others!
+It wouldn't be this good without you.

 This provides infrastructure for themes in Flask >= 2.0.